ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 Once a validator is activated, the validator is assigned [responsibilities](#beacon-chain-responsibilities) until exited.

-*Note*: There is a maximum validator churn per finalized epoch so the delay until activation is variable depending upon finality, total active validator balance, and the number of validators in the queue to be activated.
+*Note*: There is a maximum validator churn per finalized epoch, so the delay until activation is variable depending upon finality, total active validator balance, and the number of validators in the queue to be activated.

 ## Validator assignments